 If your loved one died as a result of negligence or wrongful actions on the part of an individual or corporation, you may be entitled to pursue compensation for medical and funeral costs, loss of anticipated earnings, loss of financial benefits, pain and suffering, loss of inheritance, loss of protection or companionship, and general and punitive damages.

-The knowledgeable attorneys at the Inland Empire Law Group have extensive experience handling a wide variety of wrongful death cases.
+The knowledgeable wrongful death lawyers at the Inland Empire Law Group have extensive experience handling a wide variety of wrongful death cases.
 We have offices in Rancho Cucamonga and Victorville, and proudly serve Fontana, Ontario, and the entire Inland Empire and High Desert region.
 Contact the Inland Empire Law Group today to discuss your case.